One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 Cultural orientation from someone from your cultural context

-Specific guidance on continuing your mental health or social work career abroad
+Specialized insight and guidance on continuing your mental health or social work career abroad

 Concrete suggestions and resources for getting set up personally & professionally and finding community